JacobHelton57/Jekyll-Blog-Undiscovered-Skeleton/README.md

 Before following these instructions, you will need to [install the Jekyll Gem](https://jekyllrb.com/docs/installation/).
 This process should be pretty straight forward.

+We'll be following along with the instructions below during the actual Undiscovered Session.

 # To-Do:

 ### Create `_config.yml` in root directory: